mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 ## Highlights

-- TinyPilot generated over $100k of monthly revenue for the first time ever.
+- TinyPilot generated $112k of monthly revenue, breaking the six-figure mark for the first time ever.
+-

 ## Goal Grades